jformacek/S.DS.P/README.md

 ```

 ### Searching for deleted objects in AD
-Sample below shows how to search for deleted objects in AD domain.
+Sample below shows how to search for deleted objects in AD domain and lists deleted computer objects in the domain.
 ```powershell
 $Ldap = Get-LdapConnection
 $Dse = $Ldap | Get-RootDSE